Dental Implant Cost in 2026

 Implant cost by type (2026 benchmarks)

 The single biggest driver of price is what you are replacing.
 A single tooth and a full arch are different orders of magnitude, so beware of headline prices that quietly compare different solutions.
-The ranges below are compiled from ADA fee data, FAIR Health and published 2024-2026 cost studies, and are deliberately free of any single clinic's commercial framing.
+The ranges below are compiled from our own published implant-pricing dataset (DOI 10.5281/zenodo.20531728) and published payer and provider fee data (2024-2026), and are deliberately free of any single clinic's commercial framing.
 Not sure which implant architecture applies to your situation?
 Compare all 9 types of dental implants — endosteal, mini, subperiosteal, zygomatic, All-on-4 and more — each with its national average cost and ideal candidate profile.
 If you are still weighing an implant against a bridge or denture, the implant vs bridge vs denture: full cost comparison models the 15-year total cost of ownership for every option.

 Per tooth for single implants; per arch for All-on-4/6 and zygomatic; both arches for full-mouth.
-Source: Real Dental Costs analysis of ADA, FAIR Health and 2024-2026 cost studies.
+Source: Real Dental Costs — compiled from published payer and provider fee data (2024-2026).

 What's actually included in the price